 Image Name Codes

-The back bone of the inventory pages uses the "File Name Code" and "Body Parts File" naming protocols created by the Planetary Biodiversity Inventory (PBI) of the spider Family Oonopidae research team.
+The back bone of the inventory pages is "File Name Code" and "Body Parts File" naming protocols created by the Planetary Biodiversity Inventory (PBI) of the spider Family Oonopidae research team.
 These Arachnologists created an elegant and simple code that with four letters can name 232 body parts and its orientation.
 We are very thankful to them.

 Additional Specimen Data